Food Processing Conveyor Belt Inspection Checklist

 Failure risk: Unplanned downtime, belt damage, production halt

 Belt tension — Verify tension is within manufacturer spec.
-Too tight accelerates bearing and belt wear; too loose causes slippage and tracking problems.
+Too tight accelerates bearing and belt wear; too loose causes slippage, belt mistracking, and product spillage at transfer points.
+Document tension measurements monthly to build a degradation baseline.

-Belt tracking & alignment — Confirm belt runs centered on all rollers.
+Belt tracking and alignment — Confirm belt runs centered on all rollers.
 Misalignment is the leading cause of premature belt failure and product spillage.
+A belt drifting more than 1 inch from center requires immediate correction before it contacts the frame.

-Motor temperature & noise — Check drive motor for abnormal heat or unusual sounds.
+Motor temperature and noise — Check drive motor for abnormal heat or unusual sounds.
 Document temperature monthly to track degradation trends.
+A motor running 20°F above baseline without load change indicates bearing wear or impending winding failure.

-Roller & idler condition — Spin rollers by hand during downtime to check for resistance, roughness, or seizure.
-One failed roller cascades stress across the entire system.
+Roller and idler condition — Spin rollers by hand during downtime to check for resistance, roughness, or seizure.
+One failed roller cascades stress across the entire system, accelerating belt wear and increasing motor load.
+Replace seized rollers within the same maintenance window.

 Bearing lubrication — Verify all bearings are lubricated with food-grade grease per schedule.
-Over-lubrication is as damaging as under-lubrication in food environments.
+Over-lubrication is as damaging as under-lubrication in food environments — excess grease contacts product zones and creates contamination risk.
+Use cycle-count triggers, not calendar days only.

 Safety Systems & Guards